rohitahuja/messenger/README.md

-# MessengerBot
+# Messenger Platform

-This is a library for communicating with the Facebook Messenger Platform API.
+This is a wrapper library for communicating with the Facebook Messenger Platform API.
 This is a reflection of https://github.com/geeknam/messengerbot, with some exceptions.

 ## Includes
  - Sending messages to a user from a bot